-The following are changes in the deferred tax valuation allowance during the years endedDecember 31, 2018 and 2017:
+The following are changes in the deferred tax valuation allowance during the years endedDecember 31, 2019 and 2018:

 Years ended December 31,

-2018 2017
+2019 2018

-Beginning Balance \$ 64,945 \$ 38,271
+Beginning balance \$ 48,711 \$ 64,945

-Additions 5,314 34,863
+Additions 3,343 5,314

-Reductions (21,548) (8,189)
+Reductions (758) (21,548)

-Ending Balance \$ 48,711 \$ 64,945
+Ending balance \$ 51,296 \$ 48,711

-Included in the additions line above is \$20,753 related to fair value adjustments recorded to goodwill as part of the initial Acquisition purchase accounting analysis for the year ended December 31, 2017.
 Included in the reductions line above is \$20,038 related to fair value adjustments recorded to goodwill as part of the finalization of the Acquisition purchase accounting for the year ended December 31, 2018.

-The net change in the total valuation allowance was a decrease of \$16,234 in 2018.
-The valuation allowance at December 31, 2018 was primarily related to foreign and state net operating loss carryforwards and tax credits that, in the judgment of management, are not more likely than not to be realized.
+The net change in the total valuation allowance was a decrease of \$2,585 in 2019.
+The valuation allowance at December 31, 2019 was primarily related to foreign net operating losses as well as state net operating loss carryforwards and tax credits that, in the judgment of management, are not more likely than not to be realized.
 In assessing the ability to realize deferred tax assets, management considered whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considered the scheduled reversal of deferred tax liabilities (including the impact of available carryback and carryforward periods), projected future taxable income, and tax-planning strategies that are prudent in making this assessment.
 In order to fully realize deferred tax assets, the Company will need to generate future taxable income prior to the expiration of the net operating loss and credit carryforwards.
 The amount of the deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.

 Management considered certain earnings in non-U.S. subsidiaries to be available for repatriation in the future.
-The tax cost associated with non-U.S. subsidiary earnings and distributions for the year ended December 31, 2018 has been recorded as tax expense for the period.
-In this regard the Company expects to deduct, rather than credit, foreign tax expense in computing the U.S. tax effects of repatriation from non-U.S. subsidiaries in 2018.
-The unremitted earnings of non-U.S. subsidiaries and affiliates that have not been permanently reinvested amount to \$168,304 and \$210,979 as of December 31, 2018 and 2017, respectively.
-The deferred foreign withholding tax liability on these undistributed earnings is estimated to be \$6,648 and \$8,334 as of December 31, 2018 and 2017, respectively.
-As a result of U.S. tax reform, the liability on unremitted earnings as of December 31, 2018 is only related to foreign withholding taxes, as all earnings and profits were deemed to be repatriated for U.S. income tax purposes as a result of U.S. Tax Reform.
+The tax cost associated with non-U.S. subsidiary earnings and distributions for the year ended December 31, 2019 has been recorded as a deferred tax benefit for the period.
+The unremitted earnings of non-U.S. subsidiaries and affiliates that have not been permanently reinvested amount to \$255,000 and \$168,304 as of December 31, 2019 and 2018, respectively.
+The deferred foreign withholding tax liability on these undistributed earnings is estimated to be \$0 and \$6,648 as of December 31, 2019 and 2018, respectively.

-The cumulative unremitted earnings of foreign subsidiaries outside the United States in excess of the \$168,304 are considered permanently reinvested, for which no withholding taxes have been provided.
+The cumulative unremitted earnings of foreign subsidiaries outside the United States in excess of the\$255,000 are considered permanently reinvested, for which no withholding taxes have been provided.
 Such earnings are expected to be reinvested indefinitely and, as a result, no deferred tax liability has been recognized with regard to such earnings.
-Determination of the deferred withholding tax liability on these unremitted earnings is not practicable, principally because such liability, if any, is dependent on circumstances existing if and when remittance occurs.
+Determination of the deferred withholding tax liability on these unremitted earnings is not practicable.